Best Glaze Brush Sets

 Coverage:

 This set of Hack Brushes is excellent for glazing.
 The long hairs are good at holding a considerable amount of glaze.
-This allows the glaze to flow on instead of brush on.
+This allows the glaze to flow on instead of being brushed on.
 Stiff brushes leave streak marks.
 These brushes hold just the right amount of glaze.

 Durability:

-These brush handles are made from low-quality wood and roughly shaped.
-With that said the bristles are natural and hold the glaze nicely, also easy to clean.
+These brush handles are made from low-quality wood and are roughly shaped.
+With that said, the bristles are natural and hold the glaze nicely, and are also easy to clean.

 Other Features: